Like many large federal departments, the Department of Housing and Urban Development (HUD) is complex and misunderstood.

 Here’s one thing that Trump actually gets . . . kind of.
 “It’s a big job, and it’s a job that’s not only housing, it’s mind and spirit, right, Ben?” he said during his Black History Month address.

-The majority of HUD's annual budget is comprised of a program called Community Development Block Grants (the second largest line item is homelessness assistance).
+Roughly 75% of HUD’s $47-billion annual budget goes to rental assistance, much of which is tenant-based rental assistance, not traditional publicly owned housing.
+In terms of urban development, the majority of HUD’s annual community planning and development budget is comprised of a program called Community Development Block Grants (the second largest line item is homelessness assistance).
 For the 2016 fiscal year, about 45% of funds distributed under this program went to public improvements and public programs such as updating water and sewage systems, building parks and recreational facilities, repairing streets and sidewalks, job training, and youth programs.

 Leicht thinks this type of funding could potentially help in the context of any big infrastructure project planning from the Trump administration, especially as it relates to resiliency projects.